MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  Specifies the logical y-coordinate of the upper-left corner of the source bitmap.

  *dwRop*
  Specifies the raster operation to be performed.
 Raster-operation codes define how the GDI combines colors in output operations that involve a current brush, a possible source bitmap, and a destination bitmap.
-See [BitBlt](http://msdn.microsoft.com/library/windows/desktop/dd183370) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a list of the raster-operation codes for *dwRop* and their descriptions
+See [BitBlt](http://msdn.microsoft.com/library/windows/desktop/dd183370) in the Windows SDK for a list of the raster-operation codes for *dwRop* and their descriptions

- For a complete list of raster-operation codes, see [About Raster Operation Codes](http://msdn.microsoft.com/library/windows/desktop/dd162892) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For a complete list of raster-operation codes, see [About Raster Operation Codes](http://msdn.microsoft.com/library/windows/desktop/dd162892) in the Windows SDK.

 ### Return Value
  Nonzero if the function is successful; otherwise 0.